NanoSim/SOFT5/doc/manual/01_preface.md

 pragmatic and minimalistic approach that is suitable for representing data and "state" in scientific software, and related this to persistant storage.

+Porto extends SOFT5 to target different use cases in scope of the NanoSim project.
+The different software packages developed as part of the NanoSim project needs the ability to both publish (make available) its own data, as well as using results from other simulations.

 ## Acknowledgement